pfheatwole/thesis/source/introduction.rst

 ..
 This section sets up the entire paper!

-   Flight reconstruction needs a dynamics model.
-They're not in the flight records, so they must be estimated.
-This project develops a parametric paraglider model to make it easiser to approximate existing wings.
-The parameters are chosen to make it as easy as possible to incorporate what little data is available (technical specs from wing manuals).
+   1. Specification: how you create the model

+   2. Functionality: what the model must do

+The previous section established that flight reconstruction requires a dynamics model to predict the aircraft's motion.
+Unfortunately, paraglider flight records do not include a model of the aircraft, so one must be created.
+The model must be capable of simulating commercial paraglider wings under the entire range of flight conditions that could have realistically occurred during the flight.
+This intended usage places significant constraints on how the model is specified, and what functionality it must provide.

 Specification